HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

-The instruction fetches the data specified by the operand and performs a bitwise AND of the general register "r" and the operand fetched.
-The result is stored in general register "r".
+The instruction performs a bitwise AND operation storing the result in general register "r".
 The "N" bit negates the result making the AND a NAND operation.
 The "C" allows to complement ( 1's complement ) the operand input, which is the "b" register.
 Using both "C" and "N" is an undefined operation.
 See the section on operand encoding for the defined operand modes.

 #### Operation